ubc-subbots/triton/src/triton_gazebo/README.md

 Sets of parameters for the underwater camera node (water transmission, spectral sensitivity, etc.) are stored in `config/underwater_camera.yaml`.
 To change which parameters are used, `launch/underwater_camera_launch.py` can be modified

+### Robot Localization
+To run the state estimation node with teleoperated simulation of the AUV and RViz visualization, run

+        ros2 launch triton_gazebo ukf_teleop_sim_launch.py

+It launches the `cube.world` in Gazebo with `cube_auv/model.urdf`, and an RViz instance displaying AUV state and estimated state.

 ### Generating Data with Bounding Box
 To run the data generation node, use the following